Bhai4You/shikari/README.md

 ## Features

+✓ First time on internet 😎 , Give credit if you are going to copy my code.</br>
-You can get any files of victim 🌚</br>
+✓ You can get any files of victim 🌚</br>
 - /storage/DCIM
 - /storage/Pictures
 - /storage/WhatsApp
 - /storage/Anything..;)

-All things happen in background, not easily detectable ;)
+✓ All things happen in background.</br>
+✓ Not Easily Detectable</br>
+✓ You will get notifications through Email ;)</br>

 ## Tutorial
 ### Step 1